 Name and Shame

-A small collection of highly useful sites, all of them applicable to check services for security, and eventually convince them into improving their security.
-After all, it is your security & privacy they should protect first & foremost, right?
+A small collection of highly useful sites, all of them applicable for checking services for security, and potentially convincing them to improve their practices.
+After all, it is the users' security & privacy that these services should protect first & foremost, right?

 Web: